buraxta/AdventureGame/README.md

 # AdventureGame
-It's a output of a study about Map subject
+It's an output of a study related to Map subject
 Here we use this map as a route.
 You're asked about route and according to your answer the game is progressing.